mighty-gerbils/gerbil/doc/guide/ffi.md

 Widget_destroy(): garbage collected
 ```

-It is a quite simple implementation of a foreign opaque object (our FOO) but can be very useful, because destructors sometimes must release other system resources than their own object allocated memory.
+It is a quite simple implementation of a foreign opaque object (FOO) but can be very useful, because destructors sometimes must release other system resources than their own object allocated memory.

 Considering C stream FILE, where its destructor must release OS resources like file descriptors, IO buffers, etc. So, as a simple example, let' consider the following wrapper code: